 Making ends meet during retirement can be a challenge.
 But there are many ways to reduce your expenses without sacrificing your quality of life.

-That helps make sure you aren’t forced to alter your lifestyle to pay bills — not to mention lessen the chances of outliving your retirement savings.
+That helps make sure you aren’t forced to alter your lifestyle to pay bills — not to mention lessening the chances of outliving your retirement savings.